 Please contact the school's Financial Services Leader for payment options.
 The school accepts credit card and personal check payments.
 Financial aid recipients understand that monies received on their behalf are applied first to tuition costs.
+The Esthetics program is not eligible for Financial Aid at this time.

 Per VA regulation, only mandatory fees may be billed to the VA.
-The cost of our Kit and iPad are not mandatory fees and as such cannot be charged to the VA.
-Students utilizing VA benefits will be responsible for arranging alternate payments for these costs.
+Students utilizing VA benefits will be responsible for arranging alternate payments for any fees not covered by VA.